tanrax/org-social-relay/README.md

 The `version` in the `meta` field is a unique identifier for the current state of messages in the group.
 You can use it to check if there are new messages since your last request.

+> Version is going to be some hash of the message state, right?
+> Maybe then there should also be a way to get per-feed version, for local caching sake.

 ## Technical information

 You can find the public Relay list in `https://cdn.jsdelivr.net/gh/tanrax/org-social/org-social-relay-list.txt`.
+> Relays should provide their own relay list to the outside, for extra decentralization.

 ### Cron

+> Timings should be configurable by the relay admin. <br>
+> Also, I've seen cases where repeatable fetches from some feeds ip-bans me ther for some time (it might get worse for non-residential ips on relays).
+> So, maybe there should be a per-feed (maybe even dynamic) scan frequency. <br>
+> For scan failures (for whatever reason), using old results is a possibiltiy (though it would have to be communicated through the api), and scheduling an extra rescan could be a possibility.

 #### Scan feeds

 Every 10 minutes, Relay will scan all registered feeds for new posts.
+> There needs to be "last-updated" meta field with the time the scan happened.
+> Sometimes a specific feed might be unresponsive.
+Then

 #### Scan other nodes